Bonnie Austin Cluxton, J.D., M.P.H.

-Bonnie Austin Cluxton is a Vice President at AcademyHealth, where she leads the organization’s strategic plann...
+Bonnie Austin Cluxton was a Vice President at AcademyHealth through December 2022.
+She led the organization’s...
 Read Bio

 Additionally, AcademyHealth built on lessons learned from RWJF grantees and other payment reform efforts occurring across the country in order to accelerate the development and application of successful payment and delivery system reform strategies.